-The Illusion of Unbiased Advice with a Fee-only Advisor
+The Illusion of Unbiased Advice

 First of all, what does fee-only mean?
 It means your independent financial advisor can only receive compensation directly from you for services delivered.
 They represent you.
 They can charge this fee as a flat fee for a project such as preparing a financial plan, an hourly rate, a percentage of assets they manage on your behalf, or as an annual or quarterly retainer fee.

 The most common fee-only model is that of an advisor who charges a percentage of assets they manage.
 Let’s look at two examples where this could cause a potential conflict of interest.